gdoumenc/coworks/docs/index.rst

 Two levels of microservice
 **************************

-In ``CoWorks`` microservices are divided in two categories :
+In ``Coworks`` microservices are divided in two categories :

 **Small technical microservice**

   Implemented as a simple AWS Lambda function, this kind of microservice is dedicated to technical operations over a specific service.

-  Here are some examples of technical services in CoWorks :
+  Here are some examples of technical services in Coworks :

     * Mail
     * Jinja templating